uidaholib/main-web-redesign_draft/content/special-collections/plan.md

 ### Reading Room Reopening

 In accordance with the [library’s staged reopening plans](https://www.lib.uidaho.edu/media/about/LibraryReopeningExternal070620.pdf), Special Collections & Archives will be reopening its Reading Room for those wanting to consult our collections.

-In STAGE 2, beginning July 20, we will be welcoming members of the campus community including students, staff, and faculty.
+We are currently welcoming U of I students, staff, and faculty.

 Access to the Reading Room will require visitors to adhere the following policies until further notice: